dalechou/dale.distract.org/photography/README.md

-# dale.distract.org/poetry
+# dale.distract.org/photography

-I did not write the code under this (photography) section, ChatGPT did.
-Just messing around.
+I did not write the photography subsite.
+ChatGPT did.
+I have only updated the CSS portion of the result.